TheOdinProject/curriculum/dev_roadmap.md

 **************************  Major Roadmap  **************************

-0.0.?:  Make user logins carry over to the curriculum as well, which allows integration of commenting as well with each of the curriculum subsections.
+0.0.7:  Make user logins carry over to the curriculum as well, which allows integration of commenting as well with each of the curriculum subsections.

-v0.0.?:  Anonymize email reach-outs, add mailer conf to accounts 0.0.?:  Anonymize scheduler results
-0.0.?:  Scheduling back-end
 0.0.?: Feedback mechanism
+0.0.?: Progress tracking
+0.0.?: Realtime broadcast and collaboration prompting

 > Fix up suggestion mailer to include username/email and proper referral link
 > Add user prefs filters as well